avalonv/reCBZ/README.md

 <ul>Add <b>--nodownscale</b> to disable downscaling, so images can only be upscaled (as long as they're less than value).</ul>

-<ul>1440x1920 (3:4) is suitable for most 6"/7" e-Reader screens.
+<ul>1440x1920 (3:4) is more than suitable for 6"/7" e-Reader screens.
 For smaller devices, setting this to 150% of your screen's resolution is usually the best compromise between quality and file size, still allowing you to zoom-in to read the lore critical thoughts of that moe character.</ul>

 <ul><b>Note:</b> this isn't magic.
 Please don't upscale a low quality source to upload to manga sites and claim yours is higher quality, because it isn't, and it will annoy people.</ul>